hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/authorization/1-todos-table-permissions.md

 metaDescription: "This tutorial covers how to set up permissions for todos table for insert, select, update and delete operations using Hasura console"
 ---

 Head over to the Permissions tab under `todos` table to add relevant permissions.

 ## Insert permission

+We will allow logged-in users creating a new todo entry to only specify the is_public and title columns.

 - In the enter new role textbox, type in “user”
 - Click on edit (pencil) icon for “insert” permissions.
 This would open up a section below, which lets you configure custom checks and allow columns.
 - In the custom check, choose the following condition

 ```json
 {"user_id":{"_eq":"X-Hasura-User-Id"}}
 ```